 |15.||Canon XSi||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the SX540 offers wifi support, while the XTi does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX540 is a recent model that features in the current product line-up of Canon.
-In contrast, the XTi has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
+Both the SX540 and the XTi have been discontinued, but can regularly be found used on ebay.
+The XTi was replaced by the Canon Xsi, while the SX540 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX540 or the Canon XTi – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot SX540 HS: